-January 6, 2013
+January 6, 2014

-Advanced research design and data analysis takes a thorough look at the logic of research design, measurement, and inference in the context of behavioural research.
+Advanced Research Design and Data Analysis takes a thorough look at the logic of research design, measurement, and inference in the context of behavioural research.
 Although we will deal extensively with statistics, we will do so from the perspective of the researcher rather than that of the statistician.
-Features and goals of the course include the use of a free-software, statistical computer
+Features and goals of the course include the use of a popular statistical computer package, known as the R project for statistical computing freely-available for virtually any modern operating system, and discussion of some current controversies.
+Topics covered will range from a thorough examination of the logic and principles of analysis-of-variance (ANOVA), through multiple regression (MR), Principal Components Analysis (PCA), to such esoterica as multi-way frequency analysis, randomization testing, signal detection theory, and information theory.